 THE BLUE WAY Interactive Educational Experience started in 2009 as a way for high school students and prospective future members to interact with members and staff of the corps.
 In what is a miniaturized two days of drum corps tour, Blue Way participants house over night with the corps at the university where the corps was preparing for summer tour, eat out of the corps Chuck Truck and learn the techniques and even part of the current year show side-by-side with the corps.
-Participants come to Denison for Blue Way from not just Ohio but from around the country.
+Participants come to Blue Way from not just Ohio but from around the country.